 “I am in good health.
 I have the strength to work and find food for my children now.
 And I have not gotten pregnant.
 My friends asked me how I did that.
 I told them it’s because I’m using family planning.”

 Laughing, six little ones hold hands and jump around in a circle.
-Mbuyi, resilient but weary, watches them affectionately.
+Mbuyi, weary but resilient, watches them affectionately.

 “I need to feed my children and keep them healthy.
 I want them all to be educated, so they can have a good life.”